My almond flour paleo bread recipe that is perfect for sandwich recipes. It’s my favorite healthy paleo almond meal, breakfast or brunch.

 - 7 large free-range eggs

-- 160 ml unsweetened homemade cashew milk or you can always buy some
+- 160 ml almond milk unsweetened or homemade cashew milk

 - 5 tbsp sunflower seeds